micolous/helvetic/setup handshake.md

 Host: www.fitbit.com
 ```

-Serial number is MAC address of ethernet device.
+Serial number is MAC address of Ethernet device.
 The SSID is shown in the web interface normally to "help you"...

 Scale expects `200 OK` response to that request.
 There is no response content.